awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

 ### Creating the resources

-Create an Amazon Serverless Amazon Aurora database named **jobs**.
+Create an Aurora Serverless database named **jobs**.
 For more information, see [Creating an Aurora Serverless v1 DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.create.html).

 To successfully connect to the database using the **RdsDataClient** object, set up an AWS Secrets Manager secret that is used for authentication.
 For more information, see [Rotate Amazon RDS database credentials automatically with AWS Secrets Manager](https://aws.amazon.com/blogs/security/rotate-amazon-rds-database-credentials-automatically-with-aws-secrets-manager/).

-To use the **RdsDataClient** object, you require these two ARN values:
+To use the **RdsDataClient** object, you require the following two Amazon Resource Name (ARN) values:

-+ An ARN of the Amazon Serverless Amazon Aurora database.
++ An ARN of the Aurora Serverless database.
 + An ARN of the AWS Secrets Manager secret that is used to access the database.

 **Note:** You must set up inbound rules for the security group to connect to the database.
 You can set up an inbound rule for your development environment.
 Setting up an inbound rule essentially means enabling an IP address to use the database.
-Once you set up the inbound rules, you can connect to the database from a client.
+After you set up the inbound rules, you can connect to the database from a client.
 For information about setting up security group inbound rules, see [Controlling Access with Security Groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html).

 Set up your development environment to use Apache Maven or Gradle to configure and build AWS SDK for Java projects.
 For more information, see [Get started with the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/get-started.html).